Brown-University-Library/vivo-on-rails/README.md

 ```

 We use `json_txt` to reconstruct the data that will be displayed when the user
 wants to view the detail for a specific individual or organization.
+This is what
+allows us to run the system without interfacing with the Fuseki endpoint.

-We still need to create individual fields in Solr to allow for a better search
+**TODO:** We still need to create individual fields in Solr to allow for a better
-experience, for example, a separate field for name to give it a higher boost
+search experience, for example, a separate field for name to give it a higher
-on search results.
+boost on search results and the ability to facet the data by other fields.

 # To populate Solr